Likelihood-Scheduled Score-Based Generative Modeling for Fully 3D PET Image Reconstruction: Discussion

 \section{Discussion}

 Our results demonstrate that our method has a significantly lower hyperparameter tuning burden than PET-DDS, with the option of just tuning a single hyperparameter $\nmlem$ to directly vary the balance between the prior and the likelihood.
 This replaces tuning strength of MAP regularization $\lambda_{\text{MAP}}$; number of MAP iterations per generative step $N_{\text{MAP}}$; strength of RDP regularization $\lambda_{\text{RDP}}$ and gradient ascent step size $\delta$.
+In particular, this work integrates SGM priors with the standard clinical heuristic and vendor recommendation for the number of MLEM iterations.

-Hallucinations in reconstructions are a known issue with SGM-based reconstruction.
+Hallucinations in reconstructions are a known concern with SGM-based reconstruction.
 While hallucinations are present in some of the example low-dose reconstructions shown, it should be noted that this is an expected result; count levels were set deliberately low to explore the setting where structures are not clearly discernible from the OSEM reconstructions (and therefore cannot be easily reconstructed by MAP-EM even when relying on edge preservation priors).
+While individual samples may vary, given enough samples we can obtain a lower variance mean estimate.
+Our likelihood scheduling approach also makes it easier to increase the level of consistency with a model-based reconstruction by increasing $\nmlem$ (and potentially spot hallucinations); it could also be integrated with recent approaches for reducing hallucinations on out-of-distribution data \cite{barbano_steerable_2025}.

 This work is the first methodology to investigate possible reconstructions for a fixed likelihood, providing the posterior distribution of image reconstruction conditioned on both a likelihood value and noisy measured data.
 This development opens the possibility of assessing the uncertainty of a reconstruction for a fixed likelihood level equivalent to a standard clinical reconstructed image.
 Furthermore, hyperparameter tuning could be eliminated completely by integrating this work with bootstrapping approaches for estimating the optimal PLL value or MLEM iteration \cite{reader_bootstrap-optimised_2020}.